What We Do

 Access to justice is the foundational right on which other rights depend – and such access depends on evidence.

 Throughout her career in international criminal justice, PEJ founder Cynthia Tai saw firsthand how most information about atrocities and war crimes collected by local actors had little or no evidentiary value in court.
-This is because it is often not collected or maintained in a way that meets admissibility standards.
+This is because it is often not collected or maintained in a manner that courts would admit.

 This is an avoidable tragedy.
 Human rights defenders collect evidence at great risk and with high expectations – but again and again, they are disappointed when justice remains elusive.
 Cynthia established PEJ to help them obtain it.

-Using hybrid teams of local and international experts, PEJ works to create accountability for, deter, and prevent atrocities such as mass rape, ethnic cleansing, and genocide.
-PEJ’s efforts empower local justice actors to create fair, responsive justice systems.
-This spurs cascading positive change in alignment with the UN’s Sustainable Development Goals (SDGs), especially SDG 16 – peace, justice, and strong institutions.
+Using hybrid teams of local and international experts, PEJ works to create accountability for, deter, and prevent atrocities such as mass rape, ethnic cleansing, religious persecution, and genocide.
+PEJ’s efforts empower local justice actors to create fair, responsive justice systems that protect individual freedoms.

 Three-Step Solution